pulibrary/princeton_ansible/architecture-decisions/0005-inventory.md

 * A lot more inventory files.
 * Each VM will appear in multiple groups.
 * Existing groups will still work.
+* We can stop using the risky `hosts: all` in our playbooks.